 This discussion about how to plant a Teabag Garden has been sponsored.
 I am a member of the Collective Bias® Social Fabric® Community.
-This shop has been compensated as part of a social shopper amplification for Collective Bias and its advertiser. #AmericasTea #CollectiveBias.
+This shop has been compensated as part of a social shopper amplification for Collective Bias and its advertiser.
+This post contains affiliate links. #AmericasTea #CollectiveBias.

 Ever have one of those days where the teenagers are belligerent, the dog escapes from the yard, and your dishwasher decides to start leaking all over your kitchen floor?
 I seem to have those days an awful lot!
 At the end of such a day I look forward to a cup of tea, usually accompanied by something in the chocolate family.
 A mug of hot chamomile tea can be the perfect way to wind down after a stressful day.
 I also enjoy an uplifting green tea in the morning or peppermint tea when my stomach is feeling a bit queasy.
 Needless to say, we drink a lot of tea in my house and Bigelow tea is a brand you will often find steeping in my mug.
 With a foil pouch for freshness I know they will always taste delicious.
 They were the perfect choice for my recent experiment with planting a teabag garden!